Find out how and when to capture common record types and those with additional recordkeeping requirements.

 - if you have received an email from an external sender and you are the only recipient in your agency–you are responsible for capture

 - if you have received an email from an external sender and you are one of many recipients in your agency–the person who is most directly involved in the issue or task is responsible for capture.

 You will need to capture records of business meetings and conversations if decisions are made or actions are taken.

 Official minutes are usually taken during formal meetings.
-Minutes may not be taken for informal meetings (e.g. brainstorming sessions) or in quick converations (e.g. telephone call, video conference or chat) and decisions or actions will need to be documented in another way.
+Minutes may not be taken for informal meetings (e.g. brainstorming sessions) or in quick conversations (e.g. telephone call, video conference or chat) and decisions or actions will need to be documented in another way.

 - create a summary or file note of the meeting/conversation

 - take a photo or copy of any notes made in a format that can’t be captured and kept (e.g. white board, butchers paper, online collaboration tool)

 - use audio or video recordings (e.g. live streaming) to capture discussions–these can be kept as audio or transcribed later.